Majorana-mediated thermoelectric transport in multiterminal junctions

-In Fig.~\ref{fig:figure3}, we first discuss the influence of band inversion on $S$ for both the $s$- and $p$-wave case (solid and dashed curves, respectively).
-We turn our attention to the two characteristic phase differences $\phi = 0$ and $\phi = \pi$, for which $S$ is the largest, as a function of $\varepsilon_L$ for different $\Gamma_{\mathrm{CPS}}$.
-On a qualitative level, changing $\Gamma_{\mathrm{CPS}}$ does not change too much the general behavior of $S$ in the $s$-wave case, while there is a strong dependence for two $p$-wave terminals.
+On a qualitative level, increasing $\Gamma_{\mathrm{CPS}}$ does not change too much the general behavior of $S$ in the $s$-wave case, while there is a strong dependence for two $p$-wave terminals.
 In the latter case for strong $\Gamma_{\mathrm{CPS}}$ (dashed blue lines in Fig.~\ref{fig:figure3}), the magnitude of the Seebeck coefficient is the same regardless of the phase difference and the region in which the sign change appears is very narrow.
 This robust behavior can be explained with the presence of the resonant non-dispersing level that appears at the energy $\varepsilon \approx \varepsilon_{\mathrm{avg}} + w$.
 The only qualitative difference between the dashed blue lines in Fig.~\ref{fig:figure3} is the presence of the MZM at $\phi = \pi$ [Fig.~\ref{fig:figure3}(b)] with a large conductance $G$, which leads to a suppression of $S \propto G^{-1}$ everywhere else.
 When $\Gamma_{\mathrm{CPS}} < \Gamma_S$, the $p$-wave case can be well distinguished from the $s$-wave case with the aid of the phase difference $\phi$.
 Due to the small conductance, the Seebeck coefficient at $\phi = \pi$ in the $s$-wave case is one order of magnitude larger [orange and black solid curves in Fig.~\ref{fig:figure3}(a)] than the similar topological case [orange and black dashed curves in Fig.~\ref{fig:figure3}(b)].
-In contrast at $\phi = 0$, the topological case shows a huge Seebeck response [orange and black dashed curves in Fig.~\ref{fig:figure3}(a)] for the same reason, while the corresponding conventional case is one order of magnitude smaller [orange and black solid curves in Fig.~\ref{fig:figure3}(b)].
+At $\phi = 0$ the topological case shows a huge Seebeck response [orange and black dashed curves in Fig.~\ref{fig:figure3}(a)] for the same reason, while the corresponding conventional case is one order of magnitude smaller [orange and black solid curves in Fig.~\ref{fig:figure3}(b)].